MikeSmithDev/FullCalModal/README.md

-# Full Calendar Modal Example
+# FullCalendar Modal Example

-A working example showing how to use a BootStrap Modal window with your FullCalendar events.
+A example HTML page showing how to use a BootStrap Modal with your FullCalendar events.

 From http://www.mikesmithdev.com/blog/fullcalendar-event-details-with-bootstrap-modal/